 The Lewis and Clark Exposition, the first and only world's fair held in Portland, Oregon, ran from June to October 1905 and was meant to bring international attention to the city while commemorating the centennial of the Lewis and Clark Expedition which took place between 1803 and 1806.
 This online collection includes official records and other images and publications related to the Exposition and were digitized from materials in the John Wilson Special Collections at Multnomah County Library.
 Most were a gift of Henry E. Reed, secretary of the Exposition.
 Additional images come from the papers of Henry Dosch, who was director of exhibitions at the Exposition.

-Many of the items in this collection were published before 1924 and are in the public domain.
+Many of the items in this collection are in the public domain based upon their publication date.
 Current copyright status is unclear for unpublished items that are shared in this collection.
 Information about copyright for particular items can be found in the "Rights & Usage" field of each item.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 It is the responsibility of any users of this digital collection to determine whether their intended use of an item is acceptable under copyright law.